 Pros

-• Accurate Insider Data: Clearly shows insider buying/selling activity per stock, including date, amount, and insider role.
+- Accurate Insider Data: Clearly shows insider buying and selling activity per stock, including date, amount, and insider role.

 Cons

-• No Feed of Insider/Hedge Fund Activity Across All Stocks: You can’t browse the latest insider trades or fund buys across the entire market.
-You need to check insider buys stock-by-stock, and check recent hedge fund buys fund-by-fund.
+- No Feed of Insider/Hedge Fund Activity Across All Stocks: You cannot browse the latest insider trades or fund buys across the entire market.
+You need to check insider buys stock by stock and check recent hedge fund buys fund by fund.

 2. OpenInsider

 The website’s layout is simple, but it gets the job done.
-It’s especially helpful if you want to scan for recent large insider buys across the entire market.
+It’s beneficial if you want to scan for recent large insider buys across the entire market.

 Best for: Quickly spotting insider buying activity across companies.